Kong/developer.konghq.com/app/insomnia/local-vault.md

 ---

-Local vault is a storage option that allows all project data to be stored locally on your device.
+{{ page.description }}
 This option is ideal for users who prefer or require their data to remain off the cloud for privacy or security reasons.

 Key features:
 * **Local storage:** All project files are stored on your local machine.